Giving Your Child Up for Adoption in Islam

 - The belief that Allah has a plan, and everything that happens is according to His will.

 - The belief in the five pillars of Islam — the Declaration of Faith, daily prayer, Zakah, the fast of Ramadan, and the Hajj pilgrimage to Mecca.

 If you’re interested in searching adoptive families based on religion through our website, this tool is invaluable.
 Your adoption specialist can also help you search for additional families whose values and beliefs match your own.

 It’s also important to remember that, for a pregnant Muslim woman putting baby up for adoption, the same adoption benefits that apply to other pregnant women apply to you as well.
 These include, but certainly aren’t limited to:

-Remaining in your child’s life through open adoption or semi-open adoption
+- Remaining in your child’s life through or